SillyDev2026/NanoNum/README.md

 - `compile`, `bindBinary`, and `bindRight` are available for hot paths
 - simulator economy helpers are built in
 - decimal tetration, slog, gamma, and beta functions are included
-- LB remains **V1**, so leaderboard persistence semantics stay explicitly versioned
+- leaderboard default is now **LB V2**; LB V1 decode remains available for old persisted keys

 ---